Don't have a 401(k) plan? Why now may be the best time to offer one

 Your solution: A modern 401(k) platform

-Because of the SECURE 2.0 Act, now may be the best time in recent history for many businesses to start offering a 401(k).
+Because of the SECURE 2.0 Act, now may be the best time for many businesses to start offering a 401(k).
 But simply offering a 401(k) isn’t enough.
 You’ll want to do your research to make sure your plan has the features and technology to make your life, and your employees’ lives, easier.